Shakthivelms8/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 1. Close **Visual Studio Code**.

-## Observe Bicep template deployment results
+### Task 5: Observe Bicep template deployment results

 Bicep deployments can be validated using many of the same techniques as Azure Resource Manager deployments.
 Not only will you validate that your account, database, and container were successfully deployed; you will also view the deployment history across all six deployments.